What to Look for in a Lung Cancer Screening Facility

 - Will a doctor at your facility work with me to review all of the risks and benefits of lung cancer screening to help me decide if it is right for me?

-When you clearly understand the risks and benefits of LDCT, you can work with your doctor to make the best decision for you.
+Either a doctor at the facility or your referring doctor will discuss the results with you.
+You can ask who you can expect to hear from regarding the results.
+When you clearly understand the risks and benefits of low-dose CT scan, you can work with your doctor to make the best decision for you.

 - Will a trained healthcare professional clearly explain my results and help me determine next steps?